Cordyceps and CLL

 Mayo Clinic

-Dr. Neil Kay, Professor of Medicine and Dr. Lindsey E. Roeker with Wieguo Han, Ph.D., at Mayo Clinic, are leading lab and patient investigations on Cordyceps and CLL.
+Dr. Neil Kay, Professor of Medicine and Dr. Lindsey E. Roeker with Wieguo Han, Ph.D., at Mayo Clinic, have displayed interest in the previously submitted data.

 Cancer Commons